Medicaid’s Role for Women

 Who is Eligible for Coverage?

-- As of June 2017, 31 states and DC have expanded eligibility for Medicaid which allows low-income women with incomes below 138% FPL in these states who are not pregnant or do not have children to qualify for coverage.
+- As of February 2019, 36 states and DC have opted to expand eligibility for Medicaid, which allows low-income women with incomes below 138% FPL regardless of their pregnancy, parenting or disability status.

-- In the 19 states that have not expanded Medicaid, adults only can qualify if they meet income criteria and belong to one of the eligibility categorical groups: pregnant women, parents with dependent children, seniors, or disability.
-States set specific eligibility levels for each group.
-As a result, eligibility criteria vary for different groups of beneficiaries as well as between states, and eligibility levels are much lower for parents in the states that have not expanded Medicaid, ranging from 18% FPL in Alabama and Texas, to 105% FPL in Maine (Figure 2).
+- In the 14 states that have not expanded Medicaid, adults only qualify if they meet income criteria AND belong to one of the eligibility categorical groups: pregnant women, parents with dependent children, seniors, or those with a disability.
+States set eligibility levels for each group.
+As a result, income eligibility criteria vary for different groups of beneficiaries within as well as between states.
+Eligibility levels are much lower for parents in the states that have not expanded Medicaid, ranging from 17% FPL in Texas, to 100% FPL in Wisconsin (Figure 2).

 Profile of Women on Medicaid

-- Nationally, Medicaid covers 17% of nonelderly women in the United States, but coverage rates are much higher among certain groups, such as minority women, single mothers, low-income women, and women who rate their health status as fair and/or poor health (Figure 4).
-Medicaid coverage rates also vary across states, from 7% in Virginia and Kansas to 30% in West Virginia (Figure 5).
+- In 2017, Medicaid covered 17% of nonelderly women in the United States, but coverage rates were much higher among certain groups, such as minority women, single mothers, low-income women, and women who have not completed a high school education (Figure 3).

-- Nationally, Medicaid is the largest financier of publicly funded family planning services, accounting for 75% of all public expenditures.6 The federal government provides states with an enhanced match of 90% for family planning, a higher rate than for other services (typically matched at a rate between 50% and 76%).
-Women covered by Medicaid cannot be charged any out-of-pocket costs for family planning services, and the federal government also guarantees “freedom of choice” for Medicaid beneficiaries, which allows them to obtain family planning services from any provider that participates in the program, even to seek care from an out-of-network provider if they are enrolled in a managed care organization.
+- Nationally, Medicaid is the largest financier of publicly funded family planning services, accounting for 75% of all public expenditures for family planning.
+The federal government provides states with an enhanced match of 90% for family planning, a higher rate than for other services (typically matched at a rate between 50% and 76%).
+Women covered by Medicaid cannot be charged any out-of-pocket costs for family planning services.

-- Twenty-seven states have established limited scope Medicaid family planning programs to extend access to family planning services to uninsured women who do not qualify for full Medicaid coverage.
-This includes low-income women who are not poor enough to qualify for Medicaid or who have lost Medicaid eligibility after having a baby.
+- Twenty-five states currently operate limited scope Medicaid family planning programs which extend access to family planning services to uninsured women who do not qualify for full Medicaid coverage because they are not poor enough to qualify for Medicaid or have lost Medicaid eligibility after having a baby.

-- Similar to family planning, there is no federal definition of what services states must cover under their traditional Medicaid programs for pregnant women beyond inpatient and outpatient hospital care, but states that have expanded Medicaid eligibility must cover all preventive services recommended by the United States Preventive Services Task Force (USPSTF) to individuals who qualify through this pathway.
-Overall, most states cover a broad range of perinatal services across eligibility pathways, including prenatal screenings, folic acid supplements, and breastfeeding supports.9
+- Similar to family planning, there is no federal definition of what services states must cover under their traditional Medicaid programs for pregnant women beyond inpatient and outpatient hospital care, but states that have expanded Medicaid eligibility must cover all preventive services recommended by the United States Preventive Services Task Force (USPSTF) to individuals who qualify through this pathway which includes a broad range of preventive services for pregnant women.
+States may not charge cost-sharing for any pregnancy-related services.
+Overall, most states cover a broad range of perinatal services across eligibility pathways, including prenatal screenings, folic acid supplements, and breastfeeding supports.

 Chronic Conditions and Disabilities